USDA Sets Goal of Serving 200 Million Summer Meals, Observes Program’s 40th Anniversary

 - Carl Merkle, Director of Nutrition Service at Warren Consolidated Schools (Mich.)

 "Summer nutrition empowers children to go into the next school year energized and ready to learn.
 This year, there are tremendous opportunities for new and existing sponsors to get involved," Administrator Rowe said.
 “USDA provides tools to help community groups learn new and innovative ways to reach eligible children, as well as provide services uniquely tailored to their communities.
-As we celebrate the 40th anniversary of the summer meals program, we are confident that the program will continue to serve as a fundamental instrument in addressing summer hunger."
+As we celebrate the 40th anniversary of summer meal programs, we are confident that the program will continue to serve as a fundamental instrument in addressing summer hunger."

-Summer Meals programs utilize public-private partnerships, allowing communities to take the lead role in preventing hunger and focus their efforts in areas with the greatest need.
+Summer meal programs utilize public-private partnerships, allowing communities to take the lead role in preventing hunger and focus their efforts in areas with the greatest need.
 The key to reaching more low-income children during the summer is expanding the number of locations available for feeding children.
 Community partners are needed to serve as sponsors of sites or to run sites that are accessible to young people for a healthy meal or snack, as well as physical activity and enrichment activities.
 The deadlines to become a summer meal sponsor vary by state, and begin as early as April 15.

 USDA continues to work with First Lady Michelle Obama on the Let's Move! initiative, which is helping to promote healthy eating and physical activity and supports the health of American families.
 Through the combined efforts of USDA and its partners, the United States is beginning to see progress and improvements in the health of our Nation's children.